 - Complications such as infections, organ failure, or loss of bodily functions

-Some individuals may remain in a coma-like state, while others may be awake but unable to communicate or move.
-Understanding the process can help families provide support and care during this difficult time.
+Some individuals may remain in a coma-like state, while others may stay awake yet unable to speak or move.
+Gaining insight into this process can guide families in offering steady comfort and meaningful presence during this difficult phase.

-2. The Timeline of Decline After a Severe Stroke
+2. Progression of Decline After a Severe Cerebral Crisis

-In the hours and days that follow a serious medical crisis, the primary goal for doctors is to bring the person to a stable condition.
-However, when the impact on the brain is extensive, the chances of regaining physical or cognitive abilities may be very limited.
+In hours and days following a serious medical crisis, main focus for doctors is guiding a person toward stable condition.
+However, when impact on brain is extensive, chances of regaining physical or cognitive abilities may remain extremely limited.

 Common signs in this stage: